-- 1. Length of rule a rule matching a longer pattern will fire first. - Explicit priority declaration.
+- 1. Length of rule a rule matching a longer pattern will fire first. - 2.
+Explicit priority declaration.
 Use the optional Priority function to assign a ranking.
 The higher the number, the higher the priority.
-If no priority is stated, the default is rules, the order in which the rules are stated applies.
+If no priority is stated, the default is -1. - 3.
+Order of rules.
+In the case where the above two factors do not distinguish between two rules, the order in which the rules are stated applies.
 Rules stated first have higher priority.